Kotlin/dataframe/docs/StardustDocs/topics/overview.md

 ## What is DataFrame

-`DataFrame` is a data structure that can store data of different types in columns.
-Every column in `DataFrame` is represented by `DataColumn` and has `name` and `type`.
-Columns can store primitive types (integers, strings, decimals etc.), objects or other `DataFrame`s.
-This allows `DataFrame` to represent hierarchical data structures, such as JSON objects.
+`DataFrame` is a data structure that stores data in columns.
+Columns can store values, other columns or DataFrames, therefore `DataFrame` can represent any hierarchical data structure.

-Three types of `DataColumn`:

-`DataFrame` provides DSL for data transformations.

 ## Basic Syntax